 Religiously affiliated colleges are connected to religious faith.
 All religiously affiliated colleges are private institutions.

 Some of the connections are historic in nature, while others incorporate faith in everyday student life.
-Some of the colleges do not require students to share the faith of the college, while others require a statement of faith during the application process.
+Not all religiously affiliated schools require students to share the faith of the college, but some do ask for a statement of faith during the application process.
+You may also be required to sign moral contracts at some of these colleges.

 Single-sex institutions only admit students of one sex.